Dpurnima/PostgreSQL_PgAdmin_DockerImage/README.md

 ```
 http://localhost:5050
 ```
-> NOTE : We can also make use of Docker Ip address in the place of host_IpAddress in case of connecting a container with another container.
+> NOTE : We can also make use of Docker Ip address in the place of host_IpAddress in case of connecting a container with another container in same machine.